About Noah

 Nathan Trivers – Up and Under Pub

-What has also made the Up and Under so successful?
-Perhaps it’s that from the get-go, Nathan has been intimately involved in the community and has started such things as an annual event that raises money for our local elementary school.
-Or perhaps it’s the $1 oyster night on Thursdays.
-Or the pub quiz night on Tuesdays.
-Maybe the karaoke on Saturday nights.
-Or the under four dollar 20 ounce draft beer pints all day Sunday.
-Seriously, that last one is pretty awesome.
 However you break it down, Nathan and the folks at the Up and Under really do a great job in creating a place where a diverse group of people – sports lovers or not – can go and have an honest to goodness good time.
 No pretense.
-Just honest pub faire.
+Just honest pub fare.

 Visit Nathan and the Up and Under online at: www.theupandunder.com